webtoolbox/PHPSSO/README.md

   This file offers an example usage for SSO login.
 You can customize this page or start from scratch.
 * [`logout_example.php`](https://github.com/webtoolbox/PHPSSO/blob/master/logout_example.php)
   This file offers an example usage for SSO logout.
 You can customize this page or start from scratch.
+* This example uses <a href="http://php.net/manual/en/book.curl.php</a>cURL</a> to make HTTP requests.
+Most servers have cURL pre-installed.
+If you don't have the cURL php extension installed on your server, you can <a href="http://php.net/manual/en/curl.installation.php>install it</a> or use a different method to make HTTP requests.

 Note that PHP's cURL extension is required.
 That is installed on most servers by default.